Svetasv logo

 God had scattered the Israelites to nations around the world as punishment for their unfaithfulness (Leviticus 26:33).
 But now, at God's signal, the Israelites will remember their God and come out of these nations ("Egypt/Assyria" represent the whole world), and they will gather in the New Israel (see also Micah 2:12).
 Israel will once again grow rapidly as it did in its infancy ("grow as they once grew") (Exodus 1:7).

-Subunit A2: Israel is restored (10:10b-12)
+Subunit A2: Israel is restored: Physically (10:10b-12)

 Chapter 10 10b I will bring them to Gilead and Lebanon, for there will not be room enough for them.

-Chapter 10 11a He will pass through the sea with affliction and strike the waves of the sea, and all the depths of the Nile will dry up.
-Assyria’s pride will be brought down and Egypt’s scepter will pass away.
+Chapter 10 11a They will pass safely through the sea of distress, for the waves of the sea will be held back, and the bed of the waters will dry up.

 Chapter 10 12 I will strengthen them in the Lord and they will walk in his name,” declares the Lord.